by Rolf Sattler

 “I see,” says the shrink.
 “And how long have you had the problem?”
 Hymie pauses, then says thoughtfully, “What problem?” ”(Osho.
 1998.
 Take it Really Seriously.
 Osho International Foundation, p.646).

-4. Adding the context (also called where index also helps to render language more accurate.
+6. Adding the context also helps to render language more accurate.
 For example, instead of simply saying that he lied yesterday, adding that he was accosted by a gang provides important relevant information.
 Context seems important in all languages and especially in tribal languages.
 Chase (1938, p.
 59) remarked, “No foreigner can really learn a tribal language from books, for it is a mixture of words and “context of situation.” ”

 “During English class one morning, Miss Goodbody calls out, “Betty, tell me the meaning of the word ‘trickle’.”